eduardo-fe/darkFigure/README.md

 ## Contact

 For any questions related to the analysis or the paper, please reach out to the authors via email.

----

-**Note**: The current version is 1.1, dated September 30th, 2024.
-Make sure to check back for updates if any revisions or corrections are made to the scripts.